ArclightPowered/lightcity/README.md

 ## Installing

-Drop this plugin into Velocity plugin folder, and configure player-info-forwarding to `legacy`, everything should work.
+Drop this plugin into Velocity plugin folder, and do either:
+* Configure player-info-forwarding to `legacy`, enable `bungee` in spigot.yml
+* Configure player-info-forwarding to `modern`, enable velocity and fill the `secret` in arclight.conf

 ## License